maplibre/maplibre.github.io/src/content/bio/yuri/index.md

 - Numerous engagements with the community at conferences
 - Attend almost all zoom calls to keep up to date on all MapLibre developments and help coordinate all new developments

+### My Mission Statement

+I believe MapLibre should offer a complete mapping software stack -- "from bits to pixels": given data, the stack should offer a clear path to convert it into tiles, serve tiles to the world, visualize them with MapLibre web / native / rs, and offer extra functionality with plugins (like navigation), as well as style editing and other tooling.
+The list goes on.

+Yes, but what about next year?
+I believe MapLibre must have three fundamental goals:

+- Grow developer community
+- Maintain and improve existing code
+- Research next-generation stack with latest technology (WebGPU, faster tiles, multi-platform, ...)

+All three goals are important - without the community we won't be able to maintain a vast codebase.
+Without investment into the next generation technology, we will quickly become irrelevant.

 # A little more about me

 - Volunteer Wikipedia core developer since 2005, implemented API and bot frameworks.
 Later worked for the foundation building Maps and data viz.